Schur ultrafilters and Bohr compactifications of topological groups: Bohr compactification of topological groups

 The following proposition characterizes compact topological groups.

-\begin{proposition} Let $G$ be a group endowed with a Hausdorff topology.
-Then $G$ is a compact topological group if and only if there exists a discrete group $H$ and a continuous surjective homomorphism $g:\beta H\rightarrow G$ such that $g(u)=1_G$ for any Schur ultrafilter $u$ on $H$. \end{proposition}
+\begin{proposition} Let $G$ be a group endowed with a topology.
+Then $G$ is a compact topological group if and only if there exist a discrete group $H$ and a continuous surjective homomorphism $g:\beta H\rightarrow G$ such that $g(u)=1_G$ for any Schur ultrafilter $u$ on $H$. \end{proposition}

-\begin{proof} ($\Rightarrow$) Fix a compact Hausdorff topological group $G$.
+\begin{proof} ($\Rightarrow$) Fix a compact topological group $G$.
 Let $H$ be the group $G$ endowed with the discrete topology, and $i: H\rightarrow G$ be the identity homomorphism.
-By Proposition~\ref{key}, there exists a continuous homomorphism $g:\beta H\rightarrow G$ which extends $i$.
+By Proposition~\ref{key}, there exists a continuous homomorphism $g:\beta H\rightarrow G$ that extends $i$.
 It is clear that $g$ is surjective.
 Proposition~\ref{Schur} implies that $g(u)=1_G$ for any Schur ultrafilter $u$ on $H$.